tpvinyard/unit-4-game/README.md

 * Click on a character to begin.
 This character will be your character.
 * Click on a character on the right to choose an opponent.
 * Click the attack button to attack the opponent.
 Keep attacking!
-* Choosing opponents and good luck!
+* Keep choosing opponents and good luck!
 * After you have won :smiley: or lost :grimacing:, simply click reset and choose your character again!